ojsef39/opsops/Readme.md

-# OpsOps
+# OpSOPS

-OpsOps is a wrapper around [SOPS (Secrets OPerationS)](https://github.com/mozilla/sops) that uses 1Password for key management, making it easier to handle encrypted files and secrets in your projects.
+OpSOPS is a wrapper around [SOPS (Secrets OPerationS)](https://github.com/mozilla/sops) that uses 1Password for key management, making it easier to handle encrypted files and secrets in your projects.

 ## Overview

-OpsOps simplifies the process of encrypting, decrypting, and managing secrets by leveraging SOPS with 1Password integration.
+OpSOPS simplifies the process of encrypting, decrypting, and managing secrets by leveraging SOPS with 1Password integration.
 It handles key management automatically, allowing teams to securely share encrypted configuration without manual key distribution.

 ## Installation